mitselek/ikea-skadis-meets-2020/models/skadis-accessories/join plates/README.md

 ## Files

+- **join plates.step** - Combined STEP file containing all three join plate variations:
+  - Square (previously "side join plate")
+  - Corner - Portrait (P)
+  - Corner - Landscape (L)
-- **corner join plate.step** - STEP file for the four-way corner connector
+- **corner join plate.step** - Legacy STEP file for the original four-way corner connector
-- **side join plate.step** - STEP file for the horizontal/vertical side connector
+- **side join plate.step** - Legacy STEP file for the original horizontal/vertical side connector
 - **../skadis key.step** - STEP file for the standard key used to lock join plates to the pegboards
 - **../skadis double key.step** - STEP file for the double key used to connect join plates on both sides of a pegboard